nesfit/ICS/Lectures/Lecture_02/Lecture.md

 ---
 ## Delegates
-* Is a type that represents references to methods with a particular *parameter list* and *return type*.
+* A type that represents references to methods with a particular *parameter list* and *return type*.
 * When you instantiate a delegate, you can associate its instance with any method with a *compatible signature and return type*.

 ```C#